PCWI'S Calibration Laboratory

 Calibration Certificates issued by PCWI are traceable to NMIA (National Measurement Institute of Australia) via NATA endorsed Reports and applies to PCWI's Reference equipment that has been externally calibrated by NATA accredited Laboratories.

 PCWI can certify and provide a traceable report for the following instruments:

 All tests & measurements are traceable to the National Measurement Institute (NMI) which is Australia's peak measurement organization responsible for maintaining units and standards of measurement.

-The national measurment system is a coherent formal system which ensures that measurments can be made on a consistent basis throughout the country.
+The national measurement system is a coherent formal system which ensures that measurements can be made on a consistent basis throughout the country.
 It ensures that practical measurements made by industry and the community are linked to the International System of Units (SI).
 'SI Units' were adopted by international agreement at the General Conference of Weights and Measures in 1960 and they form the basis of Australia's hierarchy of standards.